 Whenever my friend group has a food-centric gathering, it’s a bit of a culinary challenge.
 We have a vegan, a gluten-free vegetarian, and three paleo-ish mostly gluten free omnivores.
-I try to limit sugar and avoid simple carbs.
+I try to limit sugar and avoid refined flour.
 When I bring a dish I prefer everyone to be able to eat it, but sometimes coming up with something that everyone can eat can be a big challenge.
 Enter the blender brownies!

 To be honest I have only cooked these for myself but they would be a great addition to a gathering – they’re totally grain free, have a little kick of protein, and are low-sugar, so they are an ideal treat for anyone with any of these food limitations.
 And because they’re healthy, you don’t have to worry about having two or three.
 Added bonus – the prep time is well under ten minutes, and clean up is a snap.
 But their best feature (in my opinion) is that they are CHOCOLATEY.
 As a lifelong chocolate addict, I can’t ask for much more!